 Infectious Diseases Policy

 This policy relates to all diseases declared by the Illinois Department of Public Health to be contagious, infectious, communicable, and dangerous to the public health, including but not limited to Acquired Immune Deficiency Syndrome (AIDS), Herpes Simplex Virus – Type II, Pertussis (Whooping Cough), and infectious Hepatitis.
+The policy deals with confidentiality, exclusion, admission and placement of infected students, and appropriate education of staff.

 Code of Conduct, Student Responsibilities & Discipline